NovFR/DoS-2-Savegame-Editor/README.md

 ## Known issues

-- You can only select the amount of an item if the amount is known (in DoS2 DE, this means the stockpile have to be greater than 1)
 - Using keyboard to (un)select Talents may be messy sometimes.
 - Last line of Tags description may be truncated.
 - Modifying the original savegame during edition may leads to unpredicable results if metadatas are loaded after (either by displaying informations, removing mods, or opening the tree view)